jeremykenedy/vue-cordova-ratchet/README.md

 # vue-cordova-ratchet
 A Template created with vue cli and vue-cordova.
+This will compile using to IOS, Android, Electron, and OSX native all from the cli out the box!

 ## Project setup
 ```sh